dcunited001/dcunited001.github.io/_posts/2017-09-22-speed-of-thought-illusion-of-separation.md

 Information converges in different ways at various scales along various dimensions, which include spatial, aggregate and graph-oriented dimensions.
-(In other ways, info becomes non-convergent.)
+Information can also adopt divergent dynamics.

 <a name="the-structure-of-the-noosphere" />